Our Executive Team

 Andy Lenon, Board Member

 Andy Lenon grew up in Reno, Nevada and moved to Fallon five years ago.
 He is currently the school counselor at the Oasis Academy College Preparatory (OACP).
-This is his tenth year as a school counselor and the majority of his time has been spent in the public charter school system.
-While completing his Bachelor's and Master's degrees he worked for the City of Sparks, City of Reno, and the State of Nevada at the Adolescent Treatment Center.
-He is passionate about helping students pursue thier passions and to develop a "live for Monday" attitude.
+Andy has been a school counselor for 11 years with the majority of his time spent in the public charter school system.
+While completing his Bachelor's and Master's degrees, he worked for the City of Sparks, City of Reno, and the State of Nevada at the Adolescent Treatment Center.
+He is passionate about helping students pursue their passions and to develop a "live for Monday" attitude.
 He is honored to be apart of LEAD Green and to help cultivate Fallon's next generation of leaders.

 Paolo Narag, Board Member

 Paolo Narag is a Churchill County High School Alumnus from the Class of 2014.
-He is currently a graduating senior at the University of North Carolina at Chapel Hill, studying business at the Keanan-Flagler Business School.
+Last year Paolo graduated from the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.
 Since leaving Fallon, Paolo has had opportunities from working in investment banking to consulting for Facebook.
-Next year, he will begin his career at Procter & Gamble in Boston.
+This year he begin his career at Procter & Gamble in Boston.
 Paolo is excited to be a part of LEAD Green, as he hopes to give back to the community of Fallon and help students realize their leadership potential.

 Kadie Zeller, Board Member

 Kadie Zeller grew up in Fallon, Nevada on a small ranch.
 She graduated from CCHS in 2011 and attended the University of California, of San Diego.
-While at UCSD, she found her passion in social justice and advocating for disadvantaged and historically misrepresented groups.
+While at UCSD, Kadie found her passion in social justice and advocating for disadvantaged and historically misrepresented groups.
 She was a member of Kappa Alpha Theta, Zeta Rho chapter and played on the UCSD Women's Rugby Team.
-Kadie has always had a passion for travel and expansion of cultural knowledge.
+Kadie has always had a passion for travel and expanding her cultural knowledge.
 She visited Ghana, West Africa in 2013 and taught at the Maltiti Girls School.
 In 2015, she traveled to India with 22 UCSD students and attended Global Compassion Summit with His Holiness that Dalai Lama XIV.
-She graduated from UCSD in 2016 with a Bachelors in Psychology and minor in Public Service.
+She graduated from UCSD in 2016 with a Bachelors in Psychology and a minor in Public Service.
 Since then, she has moved back to Fallon and currently works for the Churchill Community Coalition, a non-profit organization that focuses on increasing substance abuse prevention and mental and behavioral health wellness in Churchill County.
-She is passionate about youth mental health leadership development and is a community advocate in creating better access to youth-based resources.
-Kadie is currently starting her own nonprofit organization that focuses on bringing mindfulness, meditation and other alternative stress-coping practices to youth and adults.
+Kadie is passionate about youth mental health leadership development and is a community advocate in creating better access to youth-based resources.
+She is currently starting a nonprofit organization that focuses on bringing mindfulness, meditation and other alternative stress-coping practices to youth and adults.